"Whoa," my friend Karen says, stooping down to pick up a bag in the hot spring. "There's actually a tea bag in here!"

-These amenities aren't unique to Jiaoxi or Taiwan; hot spring destinations are a favorite pastime for Taiwanese locals.
+These amenities aren't unique to Jiaoxi or Taiwan; hot spring destinations are a favourite pastime for Taiwanese locals.
 What sets Chuan Tang apart are their delectable options.

 The tea hot spring has an actual tea bag steeped inside; the milk pool is like bathing in dessert.
 The coffee is, of course, diluted, and we can't quite figure out if we are going to become caffeinated by hanging out in it.
 We wonder out loud what would happen if the spa, one day, decided to mix milk and tea together.
 Or milk and coffee.

-Lemongrass is by far our favorite scent; it isn't overpowering like the milk one and the floral aroma make us want to fall asleep in it.
+Lemongrass is by far our favourite scent; it isn't overpowering like the milk one and the floral aroma make us want to fall asleep in it.

 And then there are the steam rooms.